TheMasterDingo/rsi-profile-info/README.md

 -Open the script with Notepad and paste the path of the .dll into the first line $htmlAgilityPackPath = "PATH TO YOUR DLL"

 **Run**
--You can either type the username right after the script like ./rsi-profile.ps1 MasterDingo or just run the script and it will ask you for a username
+-You can either type the username right after the script like ./rsi-profile.ps1 UserName or just run the script and it will ask you for a username
 **PROFIT**